jrochkind/attr_json/README.md

 * seamless compatibility with ransack

-* Should we give JsonAttribute::Model a before_serialize hook that you might want to use similar to AR before_save?
-Should JsonAttribute::Models raise on trying to serialize an invalid model?
+* Should we give AttrJson::Model a before_serialize hook that you might want to use similar to AR before_save?
+Should AttrJson::Models raise on trying to serialize an invalid model?

 * There are limits to what you can do with just jsonb_contains